roc-streaming/roc-toolkit/docs/sphinx/tools/pulseaudio.rst

 option                required default        description
 ===================== ======== ============== ==========================================
-sink                  no       <default sink> the name of the sink to connect the new sink input to sink_input_properties no                      additional sink input properties local_ip              no       0.0.0.0        local address to bind to local_source_port     no       10001          local port for source (audio) packets local_repair_port     no       10002          local port for repair (FEC) packets
+sink                  no       <default sink> the name of the sink to connect the new sink input to sink_input_properties no       empty          additional sink input properties resampler_profile     no       medium         resampler mode, supported values: disable, high, medium, low network_latency_msec  no       200            target network latency in milliseconds playback_latency_msec no       40             target playback latency in milliseconds local_ip              no       0.0.0.0        local address to bind to local_source_port     no       10001          local port for source (audio) packets local_repair_port     no       10002          local port for repair (FEC) packets